RubyPlayzz/DimaNewsNetwork/README.md

 Markdown is also supported (`.md`)

 ### Writing the file
-Add the follwing (called "front matter") to the top of the article and fill out each section:
+Add the following (called "front matter") to the top of the article and fill out each section:
 ```yaml
 ---
 title: ""